AI speakers competition...occupy the future consumer market

 Amazon Echo is the first sample in which AI technology that felt far away came into our daily life.
 So far, AI programs have made news since it was AlphaGo or Watson, but in reality, there has been no chance for people to get close to reality.
 Although the current level of artificial intelligence is too much to describe, there is no difference that the emergence of Amazon's Echo is a stepping stone for our society to emerge as an era of AI.

 Amazon eco opens the era of AI speakers

-For traditional IT devices, it was possible to use the keyboard by typing the command direct or by clicking the icon on the touch screen.
+For traditional IT devices, it was possible to use the keyboard by typing the command director by clicking the icon on the touch screen.
 However, artificial intelligence voice secret service carries out orders when a user orders them.
-It is an innovative technology that completely exceeds existing interface environment.
+It is an innovative technology that completely exceeds the existing interface environment.

 Just as Amazon Kindle has changed its way of reading e-books instead of reading them, Amazon Echo is pushing forward the era of smart home, which controls every device in the house with a few words instead of moving its body.

 This is also evident in the usage patterns of Amazon's Echo users.
 Amazon surveyed 1,300 Echo users in 2016 after two years of the release of the Echo, which was used more than once.
 As a result, timer setting and music playback were the most common, followed by news reading.
 In the early days, if they stayed at the expense of playing music with words, over time, they are evolving beyond simple speakers into informers such as reading news and listening to e-books.
 It was around this time that competitors released similar products.